OMAS-IIIF/oldaplib/docs/knowledge_base.md

 - ***Resource*** is the digital equivalent to a real world object or an abstract thing like an event, a location etc. A Resource may have *properties* that define the properties of the subject.
 - ***Property*** is a predicate defining some data associated with the resource.
+- ***Literal*** is a vlaue that stands for itself like a number or a name.

-In a datamodel, resources and properties are pre-defined and form the data model or *ontology*.
+In a data model, resources and properties are pre-defined and form the data model or *ontology*.
 Datamodels are specific to a given project.
-Each datamodel is stroed in 2 distinct named graphs.
+Each data model is stored in 2 distinct named graphs.

 oldaplib has the following prerequisites: